 Valizan began his journey into Middle Eastern dance in 1995 when he joined The Society For Creative Anachronism, an educational group that learns about the Middle Ages by recreating it.
 Teachers Rayah Bint Youssef and Moria The Black instilled basic technique, while classes with the sublime Roula Said took him to a new plateau.
 Current influences include Yasmina Ramzy, FatChance Bellydance, Jillina, Rachel Brice and Francisco Carranza.

 He has become a sought after solo performer and teacher for his powerful style and energy.
 Local appearances include Arabesque Dance Company's Asala, and Oum, The International Bellydance Conference Of Canada, Tribally Inspired, Northern Migration, The Dark Side and Face Zenna at the Royal Ontario Museum.
-He also headlined In The Heat Of The Hafla in Milwaukee, Belly Boo Bash in Dayton, Ohio and appeared at Cabin Fever and The Albright-Knox Gallery in Buffalo, NY.
+He also headlined In The Heat Of The Hafla in Milwaukee, Belly Boo Bash in Dayton, Ohio.
+He has been a headline performer and workshop teacher at Sacred Circles in Michigan and at Southeastern Mosaic in Atlanta, Georgia and appeared at Tribal Revolution (dancing with Jim Boz) in Chicago, and Cabin Fever and The Albright-Knox Gallery in Buffalo, NY.

 He was honoured to have been included in the 2007 Men Of Middle Eastern Dance Calendar put out by Jim Boz.

 He began teaching American Tribal Style bellydance at Arabesque Academy in 2004, and became an apprentice in the Arabesque Dance Company in November 2005 when he began training in Egyptian Folklore with master teacher Yasmina Ramzy.
-He is honoured to be a lead dancer in the Arabesque Dance Company, and in the new project, The Righteous Rogues Of Raks.
+He was honoured to be a lead dancer in the Arabesque Dance Company and in the ADC side project, The Righteous Rogues Of Raks.

-Valizan holds a degree from The Ryerson School Of Journalism, took the Arabesque Academy Pro Course, and recently became the first male to graduate from the FatChanceBellyDance Teacher Training program and became a FatChanceBellydance Brother Studio in 2010.
+Valizan holds a degree from The Ryerson School Of Journalism, took the Arabesque Academy Pro Course, and is the first male to graduate from the FatChanceBellyDance Teacher Training program and became a FatChanceBellydance Brother Studio in 2010.

 The learning continues...

-Maral has always loved to dance; she took ballet classes since childhood but since starting bellydance at Arabesque Academy in 2003 she's never looked back; bellydance has become deeply ingrained in everything she does.
+Maral has always loved to dance; she danced ballet since childhood but since starting bellydance at Arabesque Academy in 2003 she's never looked back.
 While she currently dances ATS and Tribal Fusion, she still has a great love for classical Egyptian bellydance.
 She is currently studying ATS under Valizan and continuing her Egyptian bellydance studies at at Arabesque.
 She has taken workshops with Rachel Brice and Zoe of The Indigo as well as FatChanceBellyDance, Freyja, Khafif, Bellyqueen, Asharah, Ariellah, Kassar, Donna Mejia and Les Trib'elles.

 Karina started learning Egyptian style bellydance at Arabesque Academy and now studies under Valizan.
 She is also a fantasy and science fiction writer with short stories published in a variety of magazines and anthologies.
 She has taken workshops with Asharah, Ariellah, Devyani and Donna Mejia.